AdamBoley/Project-Beergate/README.md

 #### Search Results view

-The SearchResultsView view renders the search_results page using the search_results.html page.
+The SearchResults view renders the search_results page using the search_results.html page.
 The object_list, which holds the reviews that are displayed, is constructed using the get_queryset method, which retrieves the search term used in the navbar's search box input element as a variable called query.
 The object_list is then constructed using a standard filter method that uses [Q Objects](https://docs.djangoproject.com/en/4.0/topics/db/queries/#complex-lookups-with-q-objects) to chain filters together.
 The code in this view was written using [this tutorial](https://learndjango.com/tutorials/django-search-tutorial), authored by known Django expert Will Vincent.
 The object_list is the returned for use within the template using templating language.

 #### User Reviews view

-The UserReviewsView view renders the user_reviews page using the user_reviews.html template.
+The UserReviews view renders the user_reviews page using the user_reviews.html template.
 It is relatively simple, using get method to construct a queryset consisting of all reviews belonging to a particular user that have been approved.
-As in BeerReviewSingle, a context variable has been explictly defined outside of the return statement that is then called in that return statement.
+As in ReviewSingle, a context variable has been explictly defined outside of the return statement that is then called in that return statement.

 #### Add Review view

-The AddReviewView view renders the add_review page using the add_review.html template.
+The AddReview view renders the add_review page using the add_review.html template.
 This is, if you will, the meat of the project, as it allows a user to upload a beer review using a form.
 The form itself is rendered using the form_class variable set to the imported UserReviewForm.
 In previous versions of the project, as in the walkthrough project, a get method was used to render this form.
 Using the form_class variable reduces the amount of code required considerably, and thereby reduces complexity.
 The UserReviewForm is discussed in more detail [here](#userreviewform).

 Form submission is handled using the post method.
-This functions similarly to the code that handles comment submission in the BeerReviewSingle view, essentially checking if the submitted form is valid, and the attaching the user ID if so, so that the review 'belongs' to that particular user.
+This functions similarly to the code that handles comment submission in the ReviewSingle view, essentially checking if the submitted form is valid, and the attaching the user ID if so, so that the review 'belongs' to that particular user.
 Additional lines of code ensure that the `name`, `brewery` and `hops` field inputs are titled, and that the `type` and `colour` field inputs are capitalised.
 These were added for two reasons.
 Firstly, the filtering views that filter by `type` and `colour` are case-sensitive.
 If the `type` and `colour` field inputs are not capitalised, the filtering views will not include them.
 For example, the ReviewListAleType view filters by `type = Ale`, so only reviews with a type field input of `Ale`, specifically capitalised, will be included in the queryset.
 Whilst non-capitalised field inputs could be easily recified in the admin panel, this sort of menial work is better handled by a computer.
 The second reason is that the `name` and `brewery` field inputs are injected into the templates, and having each word capitalised makes the app feel more professional.
 The title() method was used because the names of many beers and breweries consist of multiple words, such as the beer called Surrey Nirvana or the brewery Bear Island.
 The `hops` field is currently not injected, but the field input was titled should this be changed.
 In addition, the `keywords` field input is lowercased using the lower() method.
 The reasoning is similar to that for capitalising the `name` and `brewery` field inputs - the `keywords` field is injected into the templates, but in this case, as part of a sentence starting with `Described as`.
 Having random capital letters in the middle of a sentence is jarring and distracting.

 This is necessary to ensure that the sorting and filtering views work properly, as the filter methods used therein are case-sensitive.
 The capitalise method has the added, and to me surprising, effect of converting all-uppercased inputs (e.g. type = STOUT or colour = PALE) to standard capitalised inputs (e.g type = Stout or colour = Pale).